jruffio/breads/README.md

 # breads
-Broad Repository for Exoplanet Analysis and DiscoverieS
+Broad Repository for Exoplanet Analysis, Discovery, and Spectroscopy